-Step 1 – Make a mess.
 This sounds counterintuitive, but it’s necessary to drag everything out and create one big cluttered pile.
 It’s easier to deal with the clutter when it’s all out in the open.
 You may be surprised by all the clutter that’s been hiding inside drawers, under beds and inside boxes.
 Tip: to avoid getting overwhelmed focus on one small space at a time.

-Step 2 – Sort your clutter into 5 piles: relocate, revisit, trash, donate and keep.
+These five piles are relocate, revisit, trash, donate and keep.
 The relocate pile consists of items you want to keep, but don’t belong in this area.
 The revisit pile should be very small.
 These are items you’re having a hard time making a decision on.
 Sleep on it and make a decision tomorrow.
 The trash, donate and keep piles are self-explanatory.

-Step 3 – Declutter.
 After you have completely sorted the clutter it’s time to get things moving.
 1) Take the trash out 2) Put donation boxes in your car 3) Relocate items to the correct rooms 4) Make decisions on the revisit items.
 It’s easy to forget what you own when you can’t see clearly through all the clutter.
 Once the clutter is gone you will have a clear picture.

-Step 4 – Sort all your “keepers.”
+Organizing involves lots of sorting.
+Now, sort all your “keepers.”
 At this point, you should only have a keep pile hanging around.
 Group all like-items together.
 All pencils together, all t-shirts together, all random cords together, all widgets together, etc. It’s tempting to skip this step, but don’t.
 Sorting will make step 5 easier.

-Step 5 – Time to make it beautiful!
 This is the step we see on Pinterest.
 This is when we get to decide how we are going to display or store everything, but keep in mind that using cute baskets and containers is not going to get you organized.
 Being organized is about keeping like-items together in smart locations.
 For instance, it’s smart to store all your spices next to the stove because that is where you use them.